rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 </tr>
 <tr class="even">
 <td align="left"><h4 id="locked-account"><strong><strong><strong>Locked account</strong></strong></strong></h4></td>
-<td align="left">If you enter an incorrect code more than six times during the multi-factor authentication process, your account will be locked.
+<td align="left">If you enter an incorrect code more than six times during the multifactor authentication process, your account will be locked.
 Contact Rackspace Support to restore access to a locked account. </td>
 </tr>
 <tr class="odd">
 <td align="left"><h4 id="cannot-link-cloud-account-in-myrackspace-with-multi-factor-enabled"><strong><strong><strong>Cannot link cloud account in MyRackspace with multi-factor enabled</strong></strong></strong></h4></td>
-<td align="left"><p>If you are using MyRackspace, you can't link to an existing Rackspace Cloud account that has been enabled for multi-factor authentication.</p></td>
+<td align="left"><p>If you are using MyRackspace, you can't link to an existing Rackspace Cloud account enabled for multifactor authentication.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><h4 id="account-recovery"><strong><strong><strong>Account recovery</strong></strong></strong></h4></td>
-<td align="left"><p>If your account is configured for multi-factor authentication, and you do not have access to your device or your generated account recovery codes,  contact Rackspace Support.</p></td>
+<td align="left"><p>If you configured your account for multifactor authentication and do not have access to your device or your generated account recovery codes,  contact Rackspace Support.</p></td>
 </tr>
 </tbody>
 </table>